SR-Saunders-CS/dc-to-cloud-id-mapper/docs/guide.md

 The toolkit has two parts:

 **Part 1 — Export your IDs**
-Two scripts export all IDs from your DC instance (before migration) and your Cloud instance (after migration) as CSV.
+Three scripts export all IDs from your DC instance (before migration) and your Cloud instance (after migration) as CSV — one script runs on DC, two run on Cloud.
 You do not need to save these as files — you can copy and paste the output directly into the find-and-replace tool.

 **Part 2 — Find and replace**
-A third script takes those two CSV outputs and a ScriptRunner script you want to fix.
+A fourth script takes those CSV outputs and a ScriptRunner script you want to fix.
 It scans for DC IDs, replaces them where it can, and gives you a full report and an updated script ready to test.

 ### What it replaces automatically
 - `customfield_XXXXX` string patterns — e.g. `issue.get('customfield_11000')`